This Policy describes:

 (5) To publish reviews and testimonials;

-(6) To promote security and good practice on the Website, to investigate suspicious activity, and to ensure the Website is being used for legitimate purposes.
+(6) To promote security and good practice on the Platform, to investigate suspicious activity, and to ensure the Platform is being used for legitimate purposes.

 (1) The performance of our contractual obligations to our Customers.

-(2) The performance of our contractual obligations to users of this Website.
+(2) The performance of our contractual obligations to users of this Platform.

 (3) Your consent (private individuals) or our legitimate interests, specifically the pursuit of our own marketing and business development efforts.

-Information you generate when you visit our Website or our apps
+Information you generate when you use our Platform

-(1) Ensure that content from our Website is presented in the most effective manner for you and your device;
+(1) Ensure that content on our Platform is presented in the most effective manner for you and your device;

-(2) to administer and protect our business and the Website, including troubleshooting, data analysis, testing, system maintenance, reporting and hosting od data;
+(2) to administer and protect our business and the Platform, including troubleshooting, data analysis, testing, system maintenance, reporting and hosting of data;

-(3) provide and/or enhance functionality on our Website;
+(3) provide and/or enhance the functionality of our Platform;

-(5) to use data analysis to improve our products and customer experience, marketing, customer relationships;
+(5) to use data analysis to improve our products and customer experience, marketing, and customer relationships;

 (6) deliver relevant marketing from time to time from us and our partners.

-Our legitimate interests, namely monitoring and improving our Website and level of service to customers, and your consent whenever required.
+Our legitimate interests, namely monitoring and improving our Platform for our customers, and your consent whenever required.

 You will only receive marketing communications from us if you have signed up for our newsletter or requested to receive marketing communications from us in the past.